somayeJ/Transformer-based-style-transfer/README.md

    python main.py
    ```
 ## Data
-* The data/yelp/ directory is the dataset used in the paper <a href="https://arxiv.org/abs/1705.09655">《Style Transfer from Non-Parallel Text by Cross-Alignment".
-Tianxiao Shen, Tao Lei, Regina Barzilay, and Tommi Jaakkola.
-NIPS 2017》</a>.
+* The data/yelp/ directory is the dataset used in the paper <a href="https://arxiv.org/abs/1705.09655">《Style Transfer from Non-Parallel Text by Cross-Alignmen》</a>.
 It is composed of the Yelp restaurant reviews.
-*  The data/GYAFC/ directory is the <a href="https://arxiv.org/abs/1803.06535"> GYAFC dataset</a>.
-This is the version used in the paper《Style as Sentiment versus Style as Formality:the same or different?".
+*  The data/GYAFC/ directory is the versiion of the <a href="https://arxiv.org/abs/1803.06535"> GYAFC dataset</a> which is used in the paper《Style as Sentiment versus Style as Formality:the same or different?".
 *  Data format: Each file should consist of one sentence per line with tokens separated by a space.
 The two styles are represented by 0 and 1

 ## Dependencies